derNarr/ListenAndBabble/README.rst

 generatedata.py :
     generates training samples for the auditory learning. learndata.py :
-    does the auditory learning with the ESN. rl_agent_mpi.py :
+    does the auditory learning with the BRIAN hears and the echo state network (ESN). rl_agent_mpi.py :
     does the sensomotoric learning.
 While doing the learning it uses ``environment_fun.py`` as a resource.